sjsu-library/unionist/_items/unionist--text-0360.md

 fullIssueSequenceNumber: 1834-04-10 p.04.60
 creator:
 dateCreated: '1834-04-10'
-description: Humorous incident with a new justice
+description: Humorous incident with a new Justice
 language: English
 publisher: The Unionist
 IsPartOf: